CLARIAH/grlc/README.md

 Your queries can include special [decorators](#decorator-syntax) to add extra functionality to your API.

 ### Query location
-grlc can load your query collection from different locations: from a GitHub repository (`api-git`), from local storage (`api-local`), and from a specification file (`api-url`).
+grlc can load your query collection from different locations: from a GitHub repository (`api-git`), from a GitLab repository (`api-gitlab`), from local storage (`api-local`), and from a specification file (`api-url`).
 Each type of location has specific features and is accessible via different paths.
 However all location types produce the same beautiful APIs.

 #### From a GitHub repository
 > API path: